 The natural character of the landscape is emphasized; resource management activities may occur, but natural ecological processes and resulting patterns will predominate with the majority of users viewing the area as natural.
-Although these areas are characterized primarily by natural-appearing landscapes, some various management tools may be used to restore or maintain natural ecological processes.
+Although these areas are characterized primarily by natural-appearing landscapes, various management tools may be used to restore, maintain or protect natural ecological processes.
 This will result in some evidence of human activities.
-Overall, the landscape character will be influenced by both direct and indirect human activities, but appears natural to the majority of viewers.
+Overall, the landscape character will be influenced by both direct and indirect human activities.
+In general Theme 3 may include, but is not limited to the following descriptors:

 - Resource management activities such as timber harvest for restoration, grazing, and mineral leasing may be conducted, but management objectives favor natural ecological processes. - Oil and gas leasing may be allowed.
 Controlled surface use, timing restrictions and/or No Surface Occupancy are employed to protect natural setting and wildlife habitat. - These areas may include eligible or designated as scenic rivers. - In some areas, users will experience considerable isolation from the sights and sounds of people in a setting that offers considerable challenge and risk. - Recreation amenities and facilities are developed to reduce impacts to the natural resource, e.g., a toilet facility to reduce impacts from dispersed use. - Travel: Generally motorized travel is not common and is limited to designated routes.
 Restrictions on motorized travel both summer and winter may vary from area to area.
-New routes, motorized and nonmotorized, may be created. - Vegetative manipulation is allowed to reduce fuel loads, or to restore natural conditions. - Livestock grazing and rangeland management, though common, is managed to maintain the integrity of rangeland and riparian systems.
-Current rangeland infrastructure will be maintained and accessed, but the development of new infrastructure is not common.
+New routes, motorized and non-motorized, may be created. - Vegetative manipulation is allowed to reduce fuel loads, improve habitat or to restore natural conditions.
+Structural improvements, vegetation manipulation and wildland fire use may be applied to maintain the character of an area or to maintain resource resiliency. - Livestock grazing and rangeland management, though common, is managed to maintain the desired condition.
+Current rangeland improvements will be maintained, removed or redesigned to meet the character of a "Theme 3 natural landscape". - Restoration of altered lands: Theme 3 may be applied to landscapes that have been altered by past management activities.
+These lands often do not appear "natural in appearance" and may require active restoration management to restore the landscape and achieve the desired future condition of Theme 3 management direction and appearance.